djreed/zoombot/README.md

 ## Credits
-Special thanks to Carlos Delgado for making Artyom.js which powers the listening and speaking parts of this project.
-He's good https://github.com/sdkcarlos/artyom.js/
+Credits to Carlos Delgado for making Artyom.js, and to Matt Reed for the initial iteration of this bot.